malcolmstill/zware/README.md

 ## Goals

-- To allow the author, gentle reader, to understand WebAssembly
 - Embed WebAssembly programs in other zig programs
 - Be fast enough to be useful
-- Implement some of the proposed extensions
 - Implement WASI

 ## Status

 - The project is very much alpha quality
+- WebAssembly 2.0 supported (apart from the vector / SIMD support which is WIP)
-- The full WebAssembly MVP spec testsuite passes
+- The WebAssembly official testsuite passes and zware includes a fuzzer
-- Currently, only the MVP spec is implemented without any extensions other than multiple-return values.

 ## Running the testsuite

 1. Build the test runner

 ```
-zig build --build-file test/build.zig --prefix ./
+zig build --build-file test/testrunner/build.zig --prefix ./
 ```

 2. Run